Kotlin coroutines: asynchronous maneuvers

 Idea

-The question is: what will happen if I violate recommendation from above and use Dispatchers.IO for CPU-intensive calculations ?
+The question is: what will happen if I violate recommendation from above and use Dispatchers.IO for CPU-intensive calculations?

-I’have created benchmark, which calculates factorial and I’m running it using var nCoroutines = 4000 3 times: with plain threads, with Dispatchers.Default, with Dispatchers.IO
+I’ve created benchmark, which calculates factorial and I’m running it using var nCoroutines = 4000 3 times: with plain threads,

 Results